microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Disposable-Extensions.md

 In short, all extensions are disposed of before any of their dependencies are disposed.

-Due to the relationship between a `CustomDataSource` and a `CustomDataProcessor`, `ICustomDataSource` has a `DisposeProcessor` method.
+Due to the relationship between a `ProcessingSource` and a `CustomDataProcessor`, `IProcessingSource` has a `DisposeProcessor` method.
-This method is invoked on a `CustomDataSource` right before a `CustomDataProcessor` is to be cleaned up.
-This gives the `CustomDataSource` an opportunity to clean up any state it might have related to its processor.
+This method is invoked on a `ProcessingSource` right before a `CustomDataProcessor` is to be cleaned up.
+This gives the `ProcessingSource` an opportunity to clean up any state it might have related to its processor.
-`CustomDataSourceBase` provides a default implementation of this method that does nothing.
+`ProcessingSource` provides a default implementation of this method that does nothing.

 # Additional Notes